cesarbrancalhao/CoolerCalendar/README.md

-# CoolerCalendar
+## CoolerCalendar
-FullCalendar patch and revamp, no Vue required.
+FullCalendar 1.6.4 patch and revamp, using jQuery and Bootstrap.